ip3143/RC4-Decryption-Circuit/README.md

 # RC4 Hardware Decryption System (FPGA)

 This project implements the **RC4 stream cipher** on an **Intel DE1-SoC FPGA**, using SystemVerilog.
 The system performs key scheduling, pseudo-random generation, and real-time decryption of an encrypted message stored in ROM.
 The design also includes a **brute-force key cracker** to recover the original key based on expected plaintext properties.
+Credit to Lance Yao as the co-contributor on the original project.

 ---